cairachel9/diabetic/README.md

 The Inception microarchiveture was first introduced by Szegedy et al. in their 2014 pagper [Going Deeper with Convolutions](https://arxiv.org/abs/1409.4842).
 The goal of the inception module is to act as "multi-level feature extractor" by computing 1x1, 3x3 and 5x5 convolutions within the same module of the network.
 The original incarnation of this architecture was called GoogLeNet, but subsequent manifestations have simply been called Inception vN where N is the version number put out by Google.

-Our implementation of InceptionV3 was mostly inspired from the work on [Kevin Mader](https://www.kaggle.com/kmader/inceptionv3-for-retinopathy-gpu-hr/notebook)
+Our implementation of InceptionV3 was mostly inspired from the work by [Kevin Mader](https://www.kaggle.com/kmader/inceptionv3-for-retinopathy-gpu-hr/notebook)

 #### VGG16 and VGG19
 <img align="left" src="image/imagenet_vgg16.png"/>